RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Henjo Investments Pty Ltd v Collins Marrickville Pty Ltd (1988) 39 FCR 546
   - FIN
     -  ACL s 18 is pleaded extensively in practice.
-    -  However, common law misrepresentation still exists – used when the defendant’s conduct is not ‘in trade or commerce’.
+    -  However, common law misrepresentation still exists – used when the defendant's conduct is not 'in trade or commerce'.
 - MISTAKE
   - Mistake can manifest in two ways in contract:
     -  It can vitiate consent (be a reason to avoid a contract).